-During Phase 3, which began June 3 and continues through the Special Session of General Conference in February 2019, "we are encouraging every United Methodist to fast weekly and to pray daily with the Council of Bishops,” said Bishop Al Gwinn, the Prayer Team Coordinator.
+During Phase 3, which began June 3 and continues through the Special Session of General Conference from February 23-26, 2019, "we are encouraging every United Methodist to fast weekly and to pray daily with the Council of Bishops,” said Bishop Al Gwinn, the Prayer Team Coordinator.
 In this third phase, United Methodists are invited to:

 - Engage in a weekly Wesleyan 24-hour fast from Thursday after dinner to Friday mid-afternoon.
 Those who have health situations causing food fasts to be unadvisable might consider fasting from social media, emails or another daily activity.
+See more about Fasting

 - Pray using the weekly prayer calendar posted on the UMCPrays.org website.
 The calendar will list a unique cluster of names each week.
 The names will balance United States bishops and delegates with Central Conference bishops and delegates.
 It will also include General Secretaries, Commission on a Way Forward members, the Commission of the General Conference and the staff of the General Conference.